aka The Creeping Unknown

 The Quatermass Xperiment was a genre cornerstone in a number of crucial areas.
 It was one of the earliest productions made by Hammer Films – and their first international success.
 Two years later, Hammer would break into colour and have massive success with The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958), after which they would become an industry unto themselves, revamping the major horror classics and creating a substantial and prolific body of genre work.
 Equally importantly, The Quatermass Xperiment was – with the exception of the cheesy Devil Girl from Mars (1954) – the first British film to venture into the theme of alien invasion that was running riot across the Atlantic in the likes of The Thing from Another World (1951), It Came from Outer Space (1953), The War of the Worlds (1953) and numerous imitators.

-Nigel Kneale’s theme of the mutating astronaut was also copied in a number of subsequent films – in the likes of First Man Into Space (1959), The Hideous Sun Demon (1959), The Crawling Hand (1963) and many episodes of Doctor Who (1963-89), most notably The Seeds of Doom (1976), as well as several years later by The Incredible Melting Man (1977) and a little film called Alien (1979).
+Nigel Kneale’s theme of the mutating astronaut was also copied in a number of subsequent films – in the likes of First Man Into Space (1959), Night of the Blood Beast (1958), The Hideous Sun Demon (1959), The Crawling Hand (1963) and many episodes of Doctor Who (1963-89), most notably The Seeds of Doom (1976), as well as several years later by The Incredible Melting Man (1977) and a little film called Alien (1979).
 Hammer’s X the Unknown (1956) started out as an attempt to make a sequel to The Quatermass Xperiment but ended up being an original work when Nigel Kneale refused the use of the character without his permission.
 (Hammer had dropped the E in ‘experiment’ to make a virtue out of the film’s being slapped with an X certificate by the British censor and this and made similar emphasis of the letter X in the title).
 Many subsequent British alien invader films from the era also copied The Quatermass Xperiment‘s gimmick of importing an American actor – here Brian Donlevy – to give the films marquee name value that would carry them across the Atlantic.